Clément Beaune: Political career

 Beaune was reportedly considered for ministerial office as Secretary of State for European Affairs in 2019 upon the departure of Nathalie Loiseau; in the event Amélie de Montchalin was appointed.
 Beaune was also expected to appear on the LREM candidate list in the 2019 European elections.
 He was subsequently named Secretary of State for European Affairs on 26 July 2020, serving under the Minister for Europe and Foreign Affairs Jean-Yves Le Drian in the Jean Castex government.

 In November 2020, Beaune joined the Territoires de progrès Party (TdP), founded earlier in 2020.
 The party is ideologically on the left wing of the presidential majority.

 In October 2023, Beaune participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.

+Beaune ran for the 2026 Paris municipal election, in third position on the list for the Council of Paris led by Pierre-Yves Bournazel.
+While the list received enough votes in the first round to qualify for the second round, Bournazel, pressured by right-wing party leaders, merged his list with the list led by Rachida Dati before the second round.
+Along with some of their running mates, Beaune and Bournazel decided to withdraw from the merged list.
+Beaune then announced he would vote for Emmanuel Grégoire in the second round.
+Beaune also ran in second position on the list for the Conseil d'arrondissement of the 11th arrondissement of Paris led by Delphine Goatern, and wasn't elected.

 Political positions

-Beaune is considered a leading figure on the left-wing of Macron's government and has been said to be on "the center left."
+Beaune is considered a leading figure on the left wing of Macron's government and has been said to be on "the center left."